Doctoral research support

 Doctoral Research Support Grant: CEU students approved for full doctoral candidacy are encouraged to pursue their dissertation research and to build international scholarly contacts through a special study abroad program.
 CEU has a Doctoral Research Support Grant program (DRSG), which enables a short research stay abroad.
 Students may apply to recognized universities, institutes or research centers abroad to spend up to three months as "visiting/research scholars".
 This scheme is an integral part of the CEU doctoral program.

 Research and Travel Grants: CEU believes in giving its students opportunities to access as much knowledge as possible.
 That is why the university provides travel grants for students, contributing to the cost of traveling abroad to attend academic conferences.
 The grant may be used to cover travel-related costs, as well as conference fees, accommodation and administrative costs.
-The research grant may also be sued for thesis or dissertation related research.
+The research grant may also be used for thesis or dissertation related research.
 Doctoral students are eligible to receive one such award during their second or third year of study.

 Doctoral Awards: Best Dissertation Awards, Awards for Advanced Doctoral Students, Academic Achievement Awards for First-Year Doctoral Students.